 The venous system of the upper limb drains deoxygenated blood from the arm, forearm and hand.
-It can anatomically be divided into the superficial veins and the deep veins.
+It can be subdivided into the superficial system and the deep system.

 In this article, we shall look at the anatomy of the upper limb veins – their anatomical course, structure, and their clinical relevance.

 The major superficial veins of the upper limb are the cephalic and basilic veins.
-As their name suggests, they are located within the subcutaneous tissue of the upper limb.
+They are located within the subcutaneous tissue of the upper limb.

-At the elbow, the cephalic and basilic veins are connected by the median cubital vein.
+The cephalic and basilic veins are connected at the elbow by the median cubital vein.

 Perforating veins run between the deep and superficial veins of the upper limb, connecting the two systems.